onsi/ginkgo/index.md

 - `--noisyPendings=false`

     By default, Ginkgo's default reporter will provide detailed output for pending specs.
-You can set --noisyPendings=false to supress this behavior.
+You can set --noisyPendings=false to suppress this behavior.

+- `--noisySkippings=false`

+    By default, Ginkgo's default reporter will provide detailed output for skipped specs.
+You can set --noisySkippings=false to suppress this behavior.

 - `--trace`